Our commitment to quality is about more than giving our customers wood products they can depend on.

 All wood species, and therefore all wood products, contain and emit small amounts of formaldehyde.
 Because formaldehyde occurs naturally in wood, there is no such thing as “formaldehyde-free” wood.
 An oak tree, for example, emits 0.009 ppm of formaldehyde.
 By itself, this is a very low quantity, but densely wooded areas can have much higher concentrations.
 It follows that any wood cut from that oak tree also contains small amounts of formaldehyde, as do all wood products.

-Our structural wood panels, such as OSB, are manufactured with moisture resistant adhesives and the finished product emissions are similar to raw wood.
+Our structural wood panels, including OSB, Plywood, and EWP, are manufactured with moisture resistant adhesives and the finished product emissions are similar to raw wood.
+When tested using methods that apply to other regulated products, Tolko OSB, Plywood, and EWP products are way below the permitted levels, and therefore are exempt from North American Formaldehyde Emissions Regulations.

-Compare Tolko OSB and Plywood to the Worldwide Formaldehyde Standards
+Compare Tolko OSB, Plywood and EWP to the Worldwide Formaldehyde Standards

 NOTE: 1 part per million (ppm) is roughly equivalent to 1 milligram per litre (mg/L)

 Panels labeled as G5 have qualified for low formaldehyde emissions based on ISO 12460-4 and the bond performance requirements of PS 2.
 The G5 rating is a formaldehyde upper emission level defined as: an average of 0.20 mg per litre, individual specimen of 0.30 mg per litre.
-Testing has shown that APA*-certified products meet these G5 levels along with the most stringent level specified by the California Air Resources Board (CARB) and the U.S. Department of Housing and Urban Development (HUD).
+APA* Certified products qualify for exemption from the California Air Resources Board (CARB) and the US Department of Housing and Urban Development (HUD) due to the use of low emitting adhesives that meet PS 1 and PS 2.

 *APA – The Engineered Wood Association was formerly known as the American Plywood Association.